darrenleeweber/aws-ops/README.md

 ```

 Their connection details can be found using various `aws:ops` tasks or more specific
 service tasks, like `zookeeper:nodes:find`.

-NOTE: if the systems are stopped or
-restarted, AWS could reassign the public DNS entries and wipe out these settings, which
+WARNING: if the systems are stopped and restarted, AWS can reassign the public
-have to be updated again.
+DNS entries, which must be updated again.
+(There are solutions to this problem that
+require additional IP management for instances.)

 # Capistrano Deployment and Connections